Michigan county fails to certify vote, stalling outcome

 DETROIT (AP) — Republicans in Michigan’s largest county blocked the certification of local election results in a 2-2 vote along party lines that could temporarily stall official approval of Joe Biden’s win in the state.

-The practical effect of the move may be a delay in ultimately certifying Biden’s win, with unofficial returns showing he’s the victor by 146,000 votes.
-Still, the failure to certify by the Wayne County Board of Canvassers is a boost for President Donald Trump, who is grasping for ways to slow down his inevitable defeat.
+The practical effect of the move may be a delay in ultimately blessing Biden’s victory, with unofficial returns showing he defeated President Donald Trump in Michigan by 146,000 votes.
+Still, the failure to certify by the Wayne County Board of Canvassers is a boost for Trump, who is grasping for ways to slow down an inevitable defeat.

 It could also embolden Republicans in key states to take similar measures on the way to the Electoral College’s final vote on the presidential race on Dec.
 14.